sandro-pasquali/Herder/readme.md

 		});
 	}, 100);

 The library expects asynchronicity to exist at the functional level -- your actors are making asynchronous calls.
 However, sometimes you will want a long operation (such as iterating a very long list) to be non blocking, especially in a NodeJS environment.
-You can force the machine to yield to the javascript execution context's event loop *on each iteration* with #async:
+You can force the machine to yield to the javascript execution context's event loop *on each iteration* with `async`:

 	.async()